tvquizphd/abeci/README.md

 ## Generate Pangrams

-After installing locally or with pip/conda, you can run:
+After installing `abeci` as a package, you can run:

 ```
 abeci-pangrams